India

 Delivering COVID-19 Vaccines

-The second wave of the COVID-19 pandemic in 2021 resulted in a massive surge of COVID-19 cases and deaths across India, putting the country’s public health system under tremendous strain.1 MOMENTUM Routine Immunization Transformation and Equity is working with the Government of India and 18 state governments to help Indians get vaccinated against COVID-19.
-We are helping to improve the supply chain for COVID-19 vaccines; find and train health workers to administer the vaccines; spread best practices about vaccine administration and monitoring; and help ensure the vaccines reach every Indian, no matter how far away they live from health facilities.
+The second wave of the COVID-19 pandemic in 2021 resulted in a massive surge of COVID-19 cases and deaths across India, putting the country’s public health system under tremendous strain.1 MOMENTUM Routine Immunization Transformation and Equity works with the Government of India and 18 state governments to help Indians get vaccinated against COVID-19.
+MOMENTUM helps improve the supply chain for COVID-19 vaccines; find and train health workers to administer the vaccines; and spread best practices about vaccine administration and monitoring.
+The project has trained over 94,000 health workers on administering COVID-19 vaccinations and has partnered with 26 local organizations to customize strategies to deliver vaccines to vulnerable populations most at risk of contracting COVID-19, including the elderly, persons with disabilities, remote and tribal communities, and mobile communities.
+MOMENTUM has helped to vaccinate 6.1 million people from vulnerable groups.

 John Snow India Pvt.
 Ltd.